mpmath/mpmath/doc/manual.rst

 Technical details
 =================

 Doing a high-precision calculation in mpmath typically just amounts to setting the precision and entering a formula.
-However, some knowledge of mpmath's terminology and internal number model can be useful to avoid common errors, and is recommended for trying more advanced calculations.
+However, some more details of mpmath's terminology and internal number model can be useful to avoid common errors, and is recommended for trying more advanced calculations.

 Representation of numbers
 -------------------------